vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 That will likely change over time and is a typical barrier of entry for many technology (chicken and the egg problem).
 CSV is still very common for that very reason despite its (many) shortcomings.

 ### Limits of open table format

-The total super set of features we can pack in a table format is inferior to the super set of features of analytical databases.
+In one sentence:  *the total super set of features we can pack in a table format is inferior to the super set of features of analytical databases*.

 A big advantage of database APIs we mentionned is being a choke point for access control.
 How do we implement data masking within a data lake?
 Once a principal has access to a blob, how can we apply finer grain access?